Salon (France): Women in the salon

 When dealing with the salons, historians have traditionally focused upon the role of women within them.
 Works in the nineteenth and much of the twentieth century often focused on the scandals and ‘petty intrigues’ of the salons.
 Other works from this period focused on the more positive aspects of women in the salon.
 Indeed, according to Jolanta T. Pekacz, the fact women dominated history of the salons meant that study of the salons was often left to amateurs, while men concentrated on 'more important' (and masculine) areas of the Enlightenment.

-A Woman who hosted a Salon would be known as the Hostess, and would be responsible for when the Salon would take place, who was invited, the schedule of events, and which philosophes would have their ideas highlighted that evening.
+A woman who hosted a salon would be known as the hostess, and would be responsible for when the salon would take place, who was invited, the schedule of events, and which philosophes would have their ideas highlighted that evening.

-Philosophes, who were integral to the Enlightenment becoming as widespread as it did, relied on Salonnieres to give them an audience with people who held political influence to share their ideas.
-Salonnieres also played governess roles during political debate between Philosophes and more traditional thinkers, often keeping conversation from erupting into argument when there were disagreements.
+Philosophes, who were integral to the Enlightenment becoming as widespread as it did, relied on Salonnières to give them an audience with people who held political influence to share their ideas. salonnières also played governess roles during political debate between philosophes and more traditional thinkers, often keeping conversation from erupting into argument when there were disagreements.

-Historians tended to focus on individual salonnières, creating almost a 'great-woman' version of history that ran parallel to the Whiggish, male dominated history identified by Herbert Butterfield.
-Even in 1970, works were still being produced that concentrated only on individual stories, without analysing the effects of the salonnières' unique position.
+Historians tended to focus on individual Salonnières, creating almost a 'great-woman' version of history that ran parallel to the Whiggish, male dominated history identified by Herbert Butterfield.
+Even in 1970, works were still being produced that concentrated only on individual stories, without analysing the effects of the Salonnières' unique position.
 The integral role that women played within salons, as salonnières, began to receive greater - and more serious - study in latter parts of the twentieth century, with the emergence of a distinctly feminist historiography.
 The salons, according to Caroyln Lougee, were distinguished by 'the very visible identification of women with salons', and the fact that they played a positive public role in French society.
 General texts on the Enlightenment, such as Daniel Roche's France in the Enlightenment tend to agree that women were dominant within the salons, but that their influence did not extend far outside of such venues.

 It was, however, Goodman's The Republic of Letters that ignited a real debate surrounding the role of women within the salons and – so Goodman contends – the Enlightenment as a whole.
 According to Goodman: ‘The salonnières were not social climbers but intelligent, self-educated, and educating women who adopted and implemented the values of the Enlightenment Republic of Letters and used them to reshape the salon to their own social intellectual, and educational needs’.
 While few historians doubt that women played an important, significant role in the salons, Goodman is often criticised for her narrow use of sources.
 Very recent historiography has tended to moderate Goodman's thesis, arguing that while women did play a significant role in the salons they facilitated - rather than created, as Goodman argues - the ideas and debates generally associated with the Enlightenment.